Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 It is possible to reduce the risk of suffering a concussion by following these tips:

-• Be sure to always use the seat belt and drive safely
+• Be sure always to use the seat belt and drive safely

 • Do not drive under the influence of alcohol or drugs